 There are plenty of campgrounds along the way that makes it ideal for camping trips and hiking trips.
 I returned to Bright to spend a night at the Big 4 Bright - a four-star motel with fully furnished cottages.

 Here are some interesting outdoor activities you can enjoy during your stay in Bright Victoria:

 - Fishing - Trout Farms

 - Weekend Markets of 3rd Friday of every month

 I have stayed at Bright Pine Valley Tourist Park two times during my stay at Bright, Victoria.
-The fully furnished cabins are equipped with bunks and kitchen which is ideal for a family stay.
+The fully furnished cabins are equipped with bunks and a kitchen which is ideal for a family stay.

 Drive from Bright to Bairnsdale is probably the most interesting road trip I have even taken through the isolated countryside and some wild windy weather along the way.
 The landscape is absolutely amazing with plenty of rolling hills till you descend to Bairnsdale in Gippsland Region.
 In the evening the weather turned stormy and I was driving along with the very strong winds.

 Bairnsdale was a sigh of relief and we enjoyed the amazing layout of the city with plenty of historical building and cafes.
-Bairnsdale Motel (4-stars) offers quality accommodation in the center of the city.
+Bairnsdale Motel (4-stars) offers quality accommodation in the centre of the city.